Irvine Public Library System Transition

 Will Irvine remain in the OCPL system, or will the City create a City Library system?

-• Answer: At its July 23, 2024, meeting, the Irvine City Council approved the transition of library services from the County of Orange to the City of Irvine.
-The transition of Irvine library operations from OCPL to the City of Irvine will take place July 1, 2025.
+- Answer: At its July 23, 2024 meeting, the Irvine City Council approved the transition of library services from the County of Orange to the City of Irvine.
+The transition of Irvine library operations from OCPL to the City of Irvine will take place July 1, 2025, with grand openings planned for future dates.

 Has the City’s library decision been made, or are negotiations continuing regarding who will provide services for the existing libraries and a future site at the Great Park?